 The Christmas Card didn’t catch on in America until 1875 when Boston based German lithography Louis Prang launched an affordable range of cards.
 His first card featured a simple flower design with the worlds Merry Christmas.

 Postmen during the Victorian period were called Robins as their uniforms were red.
 That’s why many Christmas cards from that time depicted a robin, either bird or man, delivering Christmas post.

 Each year Santa receives 600,000 Christmas cards to his Lapland address, it would take over 3 months for one person to open all of them.

 Despite a predicted onslaught by free to send e-cards, the Christmas card industry hasn’t suffered by the hands of technology.
 Over half a billion cards are sent in the UK alone every year and account for over 12% of the sales of greeting cards as a whole.
 It seems like we just can’t give up the simple Christmas card.

 Festive Christmas Card printing from Solopress

-With a huge selection of card types, sizes, envelope colours and free to use design templates, you’ll find the perfect Christmas Card to share the season’s cheer.
-Order by 12noon and you’ll receive your Christmas Cards the next working day!
+With a huge selection of card types, sizes, envelope colours and free to use design templates, you’ll find the perfect Christmas card to share the season’s cheer.
+Order by 12:00 and you’ll receive your Christmas cards the next working day!